alexkademan/wfca/membership.md

 ### Productivity – Competitiveness - Service Delivery/Quality – Training - Workplace Safety

 #### Would you like to learn more about joining WFCA?
-If so, we need some basic information so we can provide the best possible support and assistance to you and your workers.
-ALL INFORMATION IS CONFIDENTIAL!
-In order to respond all fields are required except those marked optional.
-Someone will contact you within the next ten business days.
-Thanks you for your interest!
-If you prefer, you can call XXXXX a WFCA member will answer your questions and tell you what it takes to become a WFCA member.